Transposition Table

 .00001 49 56 63 69 76 83

-During the discussion, David Slate and Ken Thompson pointed out that the Birthday Paradox is not applicable to most programs, since the hash table will fill up and not all previous positions will be in the table; thus these figures must be regarded as an upper bound on the number of bits required for safety [15].
-The dangers of transposition table collisions were further studied by Robert Hyatt and Anthony Cozzie as published in their 2005 paper Hash Collisions Effect [16].
-They gave an surprising answer to the question “Is it really worth all the effort to absolutely minimize signature collisions?”, and concluded that 64 bit signatures are more than sufficient.
+During the discussion, David Slate and Ken Thompson pointed out that the Birthday Paradox does not apply to most programs, since the hash table will fill up and not all previous positions will be in the table; thus these figures must be regarded as an upper bound on the number of bits required for safety [17].
+The dangers of transposition table collisions were further studied by Robert Hyatt and Anthony Cozzie as published in their 2005 paper Hash Collisions Effect [18].
+They gave a surprising answer to the question “Is it really worth all the effort to absolutely minimize signature collisions?”, and concluded that 64-bit signatures are more than sufficient.

 Replacement Strategies